Cut waste, recycle right & protect our lake!

 Kirkland is known for its green spaces, parks and waterfront.
 The City is committed – through many “green" initiatives – to preserve, protect and sustain our natural resources.
 Through a variety of efforts, the City is also addressing sustainable development, green buildings and climate change.

 Kirkland recognizes the interdependency of our natural resource systems:

-recognizes the complexity of the interaction of its water, land and air systems and identifies action items intended protect Kirkland’s environmentally sensitive areas.
+- the Natural Resource Management (NRM) Plan, which recognizes the complexity of the interaction of its water, land and air systems and identifies action items intended protect Kirkland’s environmentally sensitive areas

 The City’s efforts can only be enhanced by the commitment of its citizens and businesses to “get green.”
 Special events, incentive programs, educational forums and volunteer programs are available throughout the year to help you, your family, association or business make a difference.

 The City recognizes businesses that operate sustainably through the EnviroStars green business program.